-Foreign exchange loss of \$43,385 (2019 - gain of \$36,746) - The foreign exchange loss (gain) results from fluctuations in the US\$/CAD\$ exchange rates throughout the periods.
+Foreign exchange gain of \$537,270 (2020 - loss of \$43,385) - The foreign exchange (gain) loss results from fluctuations in the US\$/CAD\$ exchange rates throughout the periods.
 The Company's functional and reporting currency are the Canadian dollar, while the functional currency of its Peruvian subsidiaries is the United States ("US") dollar.
-At September 30, 2020 USD amounts were converted at a rate of USD1.00 to CAD 1.3339 (2019 - USD 1.00 to CAD 1.3243); Peruvian Soles amounts were converted at a rate of Peruvian Sol 1:00 to CAD 0.3706 (2019 - 1.00 to CAD 0.3919).
+At September 30, 2021, USD amounts were converted at a rate of USD 1.00 to CAD 1.2741; Peruvian Soles amounts were converted at a rate of Peruvian Sol 1.00 to CAD 0.3086.
+In addition, the Company has significant amount of debt in USD, the strengthening of the CAD foreign exchange rate in 2021 has resulted in a significant increase in foreign exchange gain.